| An Essay on

 fuzzy indications it yields.
 It seems that he himself set out in all confidence

+and found himself confronted by a monster of complexity.
 It is thus an illusion that has to be abandoned.
 Industrial

 statistics is a difficult domain.
 Although the pioneers that have explored it